MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

     - **Image description:** An optional description for the image.
     - **Use with:** Select either **Hosted machine** or **Both**, if you want the image to work with both hosted machines and hosted machine groups.

-1. Select one of the images that you have access from the Azure Compute Gallery.
+1. Select one of the images that you have access to from the Azure Compute Gallery.

     :::image type="content" source="media/hosted-machines/add-new-custom-vm-image.png" alt-text="Screenshot of a new VM image.":::